Bio - Heather Walsh

 While she specializes in documentary and portrait photography, her diverse artistic practice transcends traditional boundaries.
 Working in mixed media exploratory territory, her work successfully straddles both worlds of journalism and fine art.

 Walsh is a regular contributor to The New York Times and The Wall Street Journal.
-Her clients include Forbes Life Magazine, Consumer Reports, Edible Manhattan and Hamptons Magazine.
+Her clients include NPR, Forbes Life Magazine, Consumer Reports, Edible Manhattan and Hamptons Magazine.
 Her photographs have been featured on bookcovers for MacAdam/Cage Publishing and W.W.
 Norton & Company.
 Walsh lives in New York where she has exhibited at the National Arts Club and Lincoln Center, and is a member of photography collectives Women Photograph and The Journal Collective.